-I used to think that these terms were interchangeable, until I was introduced, in my English lecture last year, to this video on empathy, which drove home the distinction—in less than 3 minutes.
+I used to think that these terms were interchangeable, until I was introduced, in the English lecture I took in my first term at UBC, to this video on empathy, which drove home the distinction—in less than 3 minutes.

 As researcher Brené Brown points out, whereas “empathy fuels connection, sympathy drives disconnection.”
 Empathy means feeling with others and taking their perspective—without, as sympathy tends to do—“silver lining” the problem.

 Along with watching Brown’s video, I read articles related to empathy for class (like this one)—and learned to change the way I engage in conversations.